Treasury chief@ (Repeats with no changes to text)

 "Why not?"
 Mogajane said when asked if it was possible parts of government-owned companies could be sold.

 "There have to be new ways of looking at these things.
-Are we talking privatization?
+Are we talking privatisation?
 Are we talking equity partnership?
 Let's give an opportunity for new ministers to unpack what it means."

 Mogajane gave as theoretical examples the sale of 49 percent of SAA and of attracting private investors by splitting up the generation, transmission and distribution sections of Eskom, one the world's biggest power utilities.